Mooov Docs

 Audience: integrators (platforms) who want to embed Mooov payments in their product and offer payments to many tenants under a single credential, like Stripe Connect.

 This document is the integrator-facing surface of Mooov Connect.
-If you're a merchant integrating Mooov directly for your own business, you don't need this page — use a per-merchant API key instead.
+If you're a merchant integrating Mooov directly for your own business, you don't need this page — use a per-merchant API key instead (see the merchant quickstart).

 1. What you get